This is a real favorite of my pickiest eater. It's easy to make and faster to get on the table than take-out. It's a win-win.

 Ham Fried Rice

-- 2 cups frozen mixed veggies (peas, corn, carrots), thawed
+2 cups frozen mixed vegetables (peas, corn, carrots), thawed

-- Add diced ham and veggies and saute for a few more minutes to heat them through, then stir in the sesame oil, soy sauce, salt, sugar, rice, ham, and scrambled eggs; mix well.
+Add diced ham and vegetables and saute for a few more minutes to heat them through, then stir in the sesame oil, soy sauce, salt, sugar, rice, ham, and scrambled eggs; mix well.

 Sprinkle scallions on top and serve with Sriracha or duck sauce if desired.

 Be sure to store sesame oil in the refrigerator or it may turn rancid rather quickly.